 2) I love the ISTE organization.
 ISTE is much more than an annual conference.
 From the ISTE Standards to the networking communities to entrsekt and the EdTekHub, ISTE is a class act.
 Board member Kari Stubbs said, “I ran for the ISTE Board because I wanted to make a difference in the field of educational technology, and I see ISTE as the leading organization involved in this work.”

 3) I want to contribute to the ISTE vision.
 The vision of ISTE is a world where all learners thrive, achieve and contribute.
 That’s not only the ISTE vision, it’s my vision too, and it perfectly describes the kind of world where I want to live and work.
-And I am not alone.
 Incoming ISTE Board Chair Mila Fuller, Ed.D. is a steadfast advocate for the vision and mission of ISTE.
 She believes in empowering learners through innovative approaches to learning and teaching with technology and connecting theory to practice.
 In her leadership role with the board, she looks forward to connecting with the heart and soul of ISTE, the membership, while continuing to giving back to what she describes as a mission and passion-driven professional learning network that unlocked her passion for education technology.
 Through the ISTE mission and board leadership, she’s ready to pay it forward.

 5) I want to learn from the experts.
 Getting involved with ISTE — and more specifically, the ISTE Board — provides personal connections with a broad community of experts.
 ISTE board members recognize the benefit of being able to learn and grow from the leaders in educational technology.